 Pregnancy is a time of preparation where most women pay extra attention to their diet, nutrition and physical health.
-Though it can be a beautiful emotional experience, mothers-to-be often feel anxious and apprehensive about child bearing—will it be painless and smooth, will my baby be healthy; am I ready to be a mother?
-During pregnancy relaxation and calmness are just as important to your health as proper nutrition and exercise.
+Though it can be a beautiful emotional experience, mothers-to-be often feel anxious and apprehensive.
+During pregnancy relaxation and calmness are important to your health.
+The TM technique reduces stress and anxiety and balances emotions overall.

 Why is it important to relax during pregnancy?
 Recent studies suggest that excessive stress, whether physical or emotional, can cause the body to produce hormones that may increase the likelihood of difficulties during pregnancy and delivery.
 Stress and anxiety can also have a negative impact on the fetus and may have long-term effects on the child, including hyperactivity.1